adayag/gol/README.md

 1. Restricted board size.
 Post MVP: Can extend to take any size board?
 2. Live/Dead cell rules account for edge of board
 3. Random population of live cells to start
 4. Can do any amount of iterations up to 100?
+Post MVP: Infinite if cells alive?
 5. Can display in terminal.
 Post MVP: Can extend to a prettier display or gem?

 ### Rules